fairandsmart/right-consent/api-doc/docs/03-guides/300-first-consent-form-guide.md

 ```

 :::info

-For full documentation about Information please visit the [Consent Elements Doc](../concepts/models)
+For full documentation about Information, please visit the [Consent Elements Doc](/docs/concepts/models).
 :::

 Now you are ready for **publishing** that version of the information model by clicking on **'Save Draft'** button and then on the **'Activate'** button.